 There are variety of benches available in the market so pick the one that matches your comfort level and is within your budget too.

 The choice of headphones is yet a complicated task to perform.

 So, go for the pair that delivers clear sound and focuses on the details of the sound, because this your onboard speakers won’t offer.

 The headphones are an essentially important accessory for private practicing sessions without causing much or little disturbance to anyone present around.

 My Experience with Korg C1 Air

 No Doubt, Korg C1 is a fantastic all in one Digital Piano.
-I used it for couple of weeks and my experience was great.
+I used it for couple of weeks and my overall experience can be summed as "Great".

 Despite having so many features and authentic feel here are some of the snag you should take into consideration before finalizing your music companion.